Unraveling the Causes and Consequences of Biodiversity Loss

 Other ideas include consumption-focused policies such as carbon taxes and carbon labels which would allow consumers to make informed choices and creates incentives for producers to respond to these choices.
 Other steps you can take:

-Vote for those that support environmentally responsible legislation, such as:
+Push for environmentally responsible legislation, such as:

 We have a deforestation problem of epic proportions driven mainly by the consumption of just four commodities--beef, soy, palm oil, and wood products.
 Not only is this a problem that impacts global climate change, but it also is a driving force behind species extinctions.